Jade-ux/Learn_English_In_South_Africa/README.md

 ### Acknowledgements

-- I received inspiration for this project from my friend, Susan Bandli, who is a host to students from around the world.
+- I received inspiration for this project from my friend, Susan Bandli, who is a host to students from around the world, and from conversations I have had with a few of these students.
 - I took some inspiration for the design of my navigation from the Resume project from Module 5 of the Full Stack Developer course.
+- Thank you to the Code Institute Slack community for support.
+- Thank you to my mentor, Dick Vlaanderen for support and guidance.